The HyperTexts

 beings, without exception.

-The exceptions invariably lead to terrible misery, suffering and premature
+Allowing exceptions to this simple rule invariably leads to terrible misery, suffering and premature

-deaths.
+unjust deaths.
+Another name for premature unjust deaths is "murder."
 White settlers once stripped Native Americans of their human rights and

-White slaveowners stripped black slaves of their human rights and dignity, and
+White slaveowners once stripped African Americans of their human rights and dignity, and

-not only did blacks suffer abomination upon abomination, but it took
+not only did black slaves suffer abomination upon abomination, but it took

-a terrible Civil War followed by another hundred years of Jim Crow laws and
+a terrible Civil War followed by a century of Jim Crow laws, kangaroo courts and

-creed of all men (including of course all women) being created equal.
+creed of all men being created equal.
 Very

 similar things happened to Australian aborigines and South African blacks, among